FR-Webservices/my-prs/README.md

 - only works with GitHub
 - only supports perspanl access token (PAT) for authemtication

+## 🤝 Contribution

+Everyone is more than welcome to contribute to this project!
+That's what open source is all about!

+To have some contribution guidance, please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 🧑‍💻 Development

 ### Installing dependencies